 Truth be told, I’ve always loved dates.
-My mom used to make date squares when I was young, but that was the limit of my exposure to dates.
+My mom used to make Date Squares when I was young, but that was the limit of my exposure to dates.
 During my college years, I took a job at a financial company and was assigned to work on an in-house software transition team.
 One of the transition team members was Larissa; a very sweet lady.
-She was from Lebanon and she would regularly bring whole, pitted dates to work as a snack.
+She was from Lebanon and she would regularly bring whole, pitted, Lebanese dates to work as a snack.

 She would offer them to us and I would always politely decline.
-I thought they were the ugliest things on the face of the planet, and after all, dates came from a cellophane package and when opened, resembled a mushy, black substance that turned into a sort of jam when cooked and sandwiched between two layers of crumb.
+I thought they were the ugliest things on the face of the planet.
+The dates that I were accustomed to came from a cellophane package.
+When opened, they resembled a mushy, black substance that turned into a sort of jam when cooked and sandwiched between two layers of crumb.
 Right?

 Not so!
 Larissa brought these golden brown, honey-glazed, large pitted dates.
 One day, I finally gave in and tried one.
 They were sweet, moist, and chewy; they almost melted in the mouth.
 I wouldn’t say that I loved them, but they were really good!